 Morning after pill

-As like the oral contraceptive women taking enzyme inducing antiepileptic drugs will require a higher dose of the morning after pill than other women.
+Women taking enzyme inducing antiepileptic drugs will require a higher dose of the morning after pill than other women.
 It is not recommended to use this medication as a routine contraceptive method.

-Non hormonal contraception
+Non- hormonal contraception

 Epilepsy and antiepileptic medications do not hinder the effectiveness of the intrauterine contraceptive device (IUD), cervical cap, diaphragm or condom.